samu-workopen/learningwikibase/_articles/modeling data.md

 Content for this website will follow.

 # Linked Data
 Wikibase is a software stack that allows storing linked data.
 Linked data is data that follows two principles.
+1. Data is described

 # RDF Shape